Hiking and Thru-hiking Guide to the New England Trail (NET)

 TRAIL RUNNING ESSENTIAL GEAR

-When I did backpack the NET, here is the gear I brought with me:
+When I backpacked the NET, here is the gear I brought with me:

 TENT

-If I could pick the best 2-person tent for this trip, I would have brought the Big Agnes Copper Spur HV UL2, since it is fully freestanding, spacious, and double-walled.
+A better choice would have been the Big Agnes Copper Spur HV UL2, since it is fully freestanding, spacious, double-walled, and only weighs 3 lbs.

 See our Best Backpacking Tents guide for more recommendations.